jswesner/isdbayes/README.md

 ## Overview

-This package allows the estimation of power law exponents using the truncated (upper and lower) Pareto distribution.
+This package allows the estimation of power law exponents using the truncated (upper and lower) Pareto distribution (Wesner et al. 2023).
 Specifically, it allows users to fit Bayesian (non)-linear hierarchical models with a truncated Pareto likelihood using `brms` (Bürkner 2017).
 The motivation for the package was to estimate power law exponents of ecological size spectra using individual-level body size data in a generalized mixed model framework.
 The likelihood for the truncated Pareto used here was described in (Edwards et al. 2020).
 This package translates that likelihood into `brms`.

 ## Installation